markwise/react-create-form/README.md

 }
 ```

-To exclude fields, use the blacklist option
+To exclude fields, use the blacklist option.

 ```javascript
 async handleSubmit(event) {